Revanthk45/Codealpha/README.md

 - User input handling
 - Basic responses and interactions

+### 4. File Automation

+**Description:**
+Python scripts to automate it.
+This could include taskslike file organization, data cleaning, or systemmaintenance.

+**Technologies Used:**
+- Python
+- NLTK / spaCy

+**Features:**
+-Automation of files
+-Handle the files
+-Maintain the files

 ## Project Completion

 I have completed all three tasks within the assigned time and have uploaded the source code for each project on this GitHub repository.